Courses

 Day 1 | Day 2 | Day 3 | Day 4 | Day 5 |

-The Biotechnology Century and Its Workforce | An Introduction to Genes and Genomes Genomic DNA Isolation and Measurement | Genetic Engineering: Recombinant DNA Technology PCR Experiment | Proteins as Final Products of Genes RFLP Experiment | Medical Biotechnology and Its Applications Agarose Gel Electrophoresis |
+The Biotechnology Century and Its Workforce | Introduction to Genes and Genomes, Genomic DNA Isolation, and Measurement | Genetic Engineering: Recombinant DNA Technology and PCR Experiment | Proteins as Final Products of Genes and RFLP Experiment | Medical Biotechnology and Its Applications: Agarose Gel Electrophoresis |

-Special Topics: Cancer Genetics Pharmacogenomics Bioinformatics Tools | Gene Primer Design Cloning and Sequencing | The Greatest Discovery: The Human Genome Project Special Topic: Sequence Analysis | Special Topic: Gene Therapy and CRISPR/Cas9 Technology | Ethics and Medical Biotechnology |
+Cancer Genetics Pharmacogenomics and Bioinformatics Tools | Gene Primer Design: Cloning and Sequencing | The Greatest Discovery: The Human Genome Project and Sequence Analysis | Gene Therapy and CRISPR/Cas9 Technology | Ethics and Medical Biotechnology |

 Current Issues in International Politics, 3 ECTS